 105 S. State St., Suite 113

-NSU Health Services provides referrals to Avera Aberdeen Family Physicians (AAFP), an Avera St. Luke’s clinic, based on your physical and emotional needs.
+NSU Health Services provides referrals to Avera Aberdeen Family Physicians (AAFP), an Avera St. Luke’s clinic, based on the student's physical and emotional needs.

-NSU will cover your screening appointment (up to 15 minutes) at no charge to you by a health care provider at AAFP ONLY if you are seen by the on-campus nurse first.
-You must bring your current insurance card to the visit.
+NSU will cover a screening appointment (up to 15 minutes) at no charge to you by a health care provider at AAFP ONLY if the student is seen by the on-campus nurse first.

 NSU does not cover X-rays, labs or treatments performed at the physician’s office.